CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Edit.md

 By default it looks roughly like this:
 ![Commit Box Default](/Contribute/assets/OnlineEditor_CommitBox_Default.png)

-In this example, the Commit title (or edit summary) is `Update Arrays_and_Loops.md` because GitHub cannot know what your actual changes where it tries something as generic as this.
+In this example, the Commit title (or edit summary) is `Update Arrays_and_Loops.md`.
+GitHub cannot know what your actual changes were supposed to do, so it tries something as generic as this.

 You might want to add an additional title or description, but it is not neccessary, though it makes reviewing your Pull request later on easier.